open-AIMS/ereefs-documentation/README.md

 This is configured to generate individual maps of aggregation products or a time series of maps in video format.
 All the visualisation products are stored in S3 and a record of their details is saved in the central database. **JJ: I assume this is the same central database referenced earlier.
-It would be good to link to more information about this database.** These visualisations are made available available on the individual product pages (see [example](https://ereefs.aims.gov.au/ereefs-aims/gbr4/temp-wind-salt-current)), through a custom Drupal module that provides the User Interface to navigate through the time series of visualisation products.
+It would be good to link to more information about this database.** These visualisations are made available on the individual product pages (see [example](https://ereefs.aims.gov.au/ereefs-aims/gbr4/temp-wind-salt-current)), through a custom Drupal module that provides the User Interface to navigate through the time series of visualisation products.
 This Drupal module discovers the listing and details of all the visualisations through a server side JSON service that allows queries against the central Database. **JJ: this needs link to details about the JSON service.**

 The Data extraction tool consists of a web GUI application (which is a Javascript application) that talks to backend services that can trigger NcAggregate to generate timeseries extractions of datasets.
 The final extractions are also stored in S3.
 **JJ: what Data extraction tool?
-The tool needs some preable about its purpose**
+The tool needs some preamble about its purpose**

 ![AIMS eReefs platform overview](./charts/powerpoint-aims-ereefs-platform-overview.png) *Figure 2.
 Overview of the AIMS eReefs Platform*